nlebeck/unix-tutorial/README.md

 # unix-tutorial
-A guide to getting started with Unix and the command line
+A guide to getting started with Unix and the command line.
+This tutorial is a work-in-progress.